lalo3392/-Topic-Modeling-approach-to-explore-Innovation-and-Research/README.md

-# Code repository for the Manuscript: Exploring blockchain innovation and research in the Global South - A mixed-method approach based on Topic Modelling by Moritz Böhmecke-Schwafert and Eduardo García
+# Code repository for the Manuscript: Exploring blockchain innovation and research in the Global South - A mixed-method approach based on Topic Modelling by Moritz Böhmecke-Schwafert and Eduardo García Moreno